Meter overview

 9. The next step is to Add a Linked Account.
 The yellow box indicates an account is missing from this meter.

-10. On the Add New Linked Account page, add the required information.
+10. On the Add New Linked Account dialog, add the required information.

 1. Vendor Role.